beeware/beeware/docs/tutorial/tutorial-9.rst

 Next steps
 ==========

-We've now got an application on our phone!
-Is there anywhere other way to deploy a BeeWare app?
-Turn to :doc:`Tutorial 9 <tutorial-9>` to find out...
+We've now got the application on the web!
+How about builting an installer for your application?
+Turn to :doc:`Tutorial 10 <tutorial-10>` to find out...